ClausStolz/SmartEnums/readme.md

 ## Installation
 Either checkout this Github repository or install SmartEnums via NuGet Package Manager.

-If you want to use NuGet just search for "SmartEnums" or run the following command in the NuGet Package Manager console:
+If you want to use NuGet just search for `SmartEnums` or run the following command in the NuGet Package Manager console:

 `PM> Install-Package SmartEnums`